benjaminmeadmore/fargate-app/README.md

 http://flask-app-tf-alb-1028148465.eu-north-1.elb.amazonaws.com/

 API Endpoints
-- The root endpoint (`/`) responds with a friendly "Hello, World" message
+- The root endpoint (`/`) responds with a "Hello, World" message
 - The health check endpoint (`/health`) confirms everything is running properly with version 1.0.0

 ## Overview

-The app is deployed as a containerized Flask service running on AWS Fargate, with Github Actions triggering orchestration and Tf for provisioning:
-- The flask application itself has basic security features (CORS, rate limiting, security headers)
+- The flask application itself has some basic security features (CORS, rate limiting, security headers)
-- Docker containerization with multi-stage builds using gunicorn
+- Docker build runs as non-root and uses gunicorn
-- AWS Fargate for serverless container deployment
+- ECS service defines 2 tasks for deployment, each assigned public IPs in subnets of a default_vpc in eu-north-1
-- Application Load Balancer for traffic distribution
+- ALB listens on 80 for HTTP traffic distribution
-- ECR for Docker image storage
+- ECR stores the image
-- GitHub Actions for CI/CD pipeline
+- GitHub Actions for deploy and pr-testing pipelines

-### Core Features
-All the essential features are working as expected:
-- The Flask application is running smoothly
-- Rate limiting is properly configured to protect against abuse
-- CORS is enabled for secure cross-origin requests
-- Security headers are in place thanks to Talisman
-- The load balancer is correctly routing traffic
-- Health checks are passing consistently
-- The application has proper internet connectivity

-### Important Infrastructure Notes
-- Uses local state file: `./terraform/flask-app.tfstate`
+- Uses local Tf state file: `./terraform/flask-app.tfstate`
-- Limited to 2 replicas as per requirements
-- Uses existing default_vpc, two subnets, an igw and rtable
-- Includes proper health checks
-- Configured with appropriate sgrs

-## Security Features
-The application includes several security measures:
-- HTTPS enforcement
-- CORS protection
-- Rate limiting
-- Security headers (CSP, HSTS)
-- Non-root user in Docker container
-- Environment variable management
-- Health check endpoints

 ## CI/CD Pipeline